-How to Give a Research Presentation Without Stress: Academic Presentation Coaching for Working Scholars
+How to Give a High-Stakes Research Presentation Without Stress (Job Talks, Conferences, and Academic Talks)

 Delivering research presentations can feel daunting, especially when you’re balancing teaching, writing, and high-stakes academic projects.